Parker Dam State Park

 In 1930, the Commonwealth of Pennsylvania began buying land from the Central Pennsylvania Lumber Company for $3 an acre.
 Around the same time, President Franklin Delano Roosevelt started a conservation movement to help stem the Great Depression and restore the nation’s natural resources.
 He called it the Civilian Conservation Corps (CCC).
 It employed young men in conservation work and gave them hope.

 Since the days of the CCC, Parker Dam has changed very little.
 New facilities have been added and seedlings planted by the CCC have grown into trees.
 In May of 1985, many of the majestic trees in the park were lost to a tremendous tornado.
-But, through it all there is a constant--the beauty and serenity of the Parker Dam State Park.
+But, through it all there is a constant; the beauty and serenity of Parker Dam State Park.

-The CCC Interpretive Center is open to the public Saturdays and Sundays from 1 to 4 p.m. during the summer season, as volunteers are available.
-The Center is also available for group tours by appointment by calling the park office.
+The museum is open to the public Saturdays and Sundays from 1 to 4 p.m. during the summer season, as volunteers are available.
+The museum is also available for group tours by appointment by calling the park office.